oseicu/it3038c-scripts/README.md

-Project 2
+Project 3
-This project is calculating your age into milliseconds,seconds,minutes,hours,days and years
+This project is calculating date between two dates into seconds,minutes,hours,days and years